pierrepeterlongo/kmers_ebame-9/README.md

 back_to_sequences --in-kmers query.fa --in-sequences /ifb/data/public/teachdata/ebame/kmindex/SRA_VIRAL/ERR10000176.unitigs.fa --out-sequences out_ERR10000176_queried.fa --out-kmers out_ERR10000176_queried_kmers.txt -m 5
 ```

-**QuestionX**: What are the two created files, what do they contain?
+**Question30**: What are the two created files, what do they contain?

-**QuestionX**: Check the possible options of b2s, enabling to obtain more "pseudo-mapping" informations.
+**Question31**: Check the possible options of b2s, enabling to obtain more "pseudo-mapping" informations.